-Jeep's launch control is standard on SRT8s for consistent, enhanced fast starts of the high-performance SUV.
-Launch Mode brings the engine, suspension, transmission and driveline together for fast launches from a standstill by revving the engine at a standstill and launching the 5,000-pound SUV like a rocket.
+Launch control is standard on Jeep Grand Cherokee SRT8 models and delivers consistent, enhanced fast starts of the high-performance, high-horsepower SUV.
+Launch Mode brings the engine, suspension, transmission and driveline together for fast launches from a standstill by revving the engine at a stop and launching the 5,000-pound SUV like a rocket.

 To activate, Jeep's instructions say the SUV must be stopped on a level surface before fully depressing the brake pedal — while in Drive — and then pressing the Launch button.
 While holding the brake, mash the accelerator pedal to the floor within a half-second and the engine will rev to a predetermined rpm.
-Once the engine speed is up, all the driver has to do is lift the brake and the SRT8 launches perfectly every time.
+Once the engine speed is up, all the driver has to do is lift the brake and the Grand Cherokee SRT8 launches perfectly every time.

-"Jeep rates the SRT Grand Cherokee at 4.8 seconds from zero to 60 mph, but I discovered that this is a conservative figure: Using the SRT's onboard software and a special launch button, I was able to consistently rip off 4.5-second zero-to-60 times, and SRT engineers say that they've been able to achieve 60 mph in 4.2 seconds under perfect conditions."
+"Jeep rates the SRT Grand Cherokee at 4.8 seconds from zero-to-60 mph, but I discovered that this is a conservative figure: Using the SRT's onboard software and a special launch button, I was able to consistently rip off 4.5-second zero-to-60 times, and SRT engineers say that they've been able to achieve 60 mph in 4.2 seconds under perfect conditions."